 - 50 g Maple Syrup

-- 110 g Self Raising Flour you can sub Doves Gluten-Free flour here
+- 110 g Gluten-Free Self Raising Flour - I Doves Gluten-Free flour

 - 50 g Cacao Powder

-- Place all the 'melting' ingredients (except the peanut butter) together in a heatproof bowl.
+- Place all the 'melting' ingredients together in a heatproof bowl.
 Place over a saucepan with boiling water and melt slowly to avoid splitting.
-Once the mix has melted, stir in the peanut butter and heat through for a few minutes until fully incorporated.
 Leave the mix to cool to room temperature.

-- Sieve the flour and cocoa powder together into a bowl, add in the salt.
+- Sieve the flour and cocoa powder together into a bowl.
 Keep the sieve for later.

 - Preheat oven to 160C Fan/180C Conventional